blackmonk69/employee-analysis-and-big-query/README.md

 # Employee Analysis using Big Query and Looker Studio
-Analysis of employee demographics using GOOGLE BIG QUERY AND GOOGLE DATA STUDIO

 This project is about using Google Big Query to load 5 csv files and creating 2 tables based on these files.
 The first table TABLE 1 is the result of joining ... and TABLE 2 is the result of joining ...... .
 On the next step we link the 2 new tables with Data Studio to draw some insights and make a dashboard to answer some questions.